Simple San Marzano Tomato Sauce (4 Ingredients)

-Italian cooking is all about good quality, fresh ingredients.
-Choosing San Marzano tomatoes will bring your tomato sauce to a whole new level.
+Elevate your Italian cooking with this fresh San Marzano tomato sauce, using just four ingredients plus salt and pepper.
+Choosing canned San Marzano tomatoes elevates your tomato sauce to a whole new level.

 ladel full of san marzano tomato sauce over a pot

 Only when I started using fewer and higher quality ingredients did my tomato sauce really start to come together.
-This one is on my regular rotation as a homemade pasta sauce.
+This one is in my regular rotation as a homemade pasta sauce.
 I can make it with my eyes closed now 🙂

 chopped onions sauteing in pot